Ioana-P/Plagiarism-detection/README.md

     - `*.txt` all text files containing the actual student submission / wikipedia answer
     - `file_information.csv` table containing metadata on all txt files

+References:
+Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.
+[Download]